 These are just a few of the questions and objections that are being raised regarding the Bible’s teaching on homosexual activity.
 And many Christians, unfortunately, are not well prepared to answer them.

-So, in this article, I’d like to lovingly and concisely respond to these kinds of questions and objections, with the hope that this will give you a better understanding of what the Bible teaches on this topic and that doing so will help equip you with some ways you can answer these objections yourself.
+So, in this article, I’d like to lovingly and concisely respond to these kinds of questions and objections.
+My hope and prayer is that this will give you a better understanding of what the Bible teaches on this topic and that you’ll be better equipped to answer these objections yourself.

 1. “What two consenting adults do is their business.
 They have the right to do whatever they’d like to do.”

-And because God created the world and “all its people belong to Him,” He gets to set the rules and establish the boundaries for human behavior.
+And because God created “the earth” and “all its people belong to Him,” He gets to set the rules and establish the boundaries for human behavior.

 Now of course, we have the freedom to do what we’d like to do (God created humans with free will); but we don’t have the right to do whatever we’d like to do.
 God has declared certain activities to be sinful, not because He is a mean-spirited ogre who wants to deny us pleasure.
 No.

-God has placed the boundaries where they are because He loves us and knows what’s best for us.
+God has placed the boundaries where they are because He loves us and, being our designer, He knows what’s best for us.

 2. “But Jesus said to love people, even your enemies in Matthew 5:44.
 Christians’ rejection of homosexuals is downright hateful!”

-This is a popular criticism Christians are hearing more and more—that we are hateful for our commitment to God’s instructions on homosexual activity.
-Well, our view towards same-gender sexual behavior should not be viewed (or understood) to mean that Christians reject or hate the people engaging in that behavior.
+This is a popular criticism of Christians today—that we are hateful for our commitment to God’s instructions on human sexuality.
+Well, our view toward same-gender sexual behavior should not be viewed (or understood) to mean that Christians reject or hate the people engaging in that behavior.

 I have five kids, and I view some of their behavior unfavorably.
 And I even tell them occasionally, “What you’re doing is sinful.
 That behavior is not pleasing to God.”

 Does this mean I hate them?
 Of course not.
-I actually tell them that because I love them!
+I actually tell them that because I love them and want to see them flourish and experience the joy of walking in harmony with God’s will.
 Disagreeing with a person over an activity does not equal hatred.
 If disagreeing equaled hatred, our critics would be guilty of the very behavior they accuse Christians of (hatred) because they disagree with us.
 So, we distinguish between the person and the practice.
 It’s only same-gender sexual activity we are opposed to, not the persons engaging in that activity.
 The Bible instructs Christians to “Be kind to all” (2 Timothy 2:24).
 That’s how we are to treat people.
 We are to be kind to them, compassionate with them—as we ourselves would want to be treated.
 But that doesn’t mean we have to endorse or approve of all their activities.
 Isaiah 5:20 says, “Woe to those who call evil good, and good evil.”

 3. “Christians who are opposed to homosexuality and same-sex marriage are bigots!”